ericom-gideon/docs/docs/getstarted/how_to_migrate_from_heroku.md

 #### Scheduled Tasks

 Scheduled tasks are easy to create and use.
 We've got documentation on how to create and run them [here](../apps/creating_scheduled_tasks_in_rails.md).

+#### Additional migration guides

+If you want to learn how others approached migrating their Rails app from Heroku to Ninefold, there’s a couple of great articles from by [Nicholas Muldoon]( http://www.nicholasmuldoon.com/2014/07/migrating-from-heroku-to-ninefold/) and [Sam Blake]( http://nytm.tumblr.com/post/102448160307/migrating-to-ninefold-a-source-of-developer-joy) to check out.